jonhof230/A-piano-and-a-calculator-on-a-Calliope-Mini/README.md

 Created with https://lab.open-roberta.org/.
+Version 1:

-1. Put the hexcode file in the memory of a Calliope Mini (old version)
+1. Put the hexcode file in the memory of a Calliope Mini

+Version X:

-3. Put the "Version" X file in the memory of a Calliope Mini (new version).
+1. Upload the "Version" X file on https://lab.open-roberta.org/.

-4. Edit the "Version" X file on https://lab.open-roberta.org/.
+2. Edit the "Version" X file on https://lab.open-roberta.org/.

+3. Download it as hexcode and put the hexcode file in the memory of a Calliope Mini.